 “Movement is Life and Life is Movement” Dr Andrew Still

-Osteopathy has its roots in post-Civil War medicine.
-Many of the contemporary treatments, medicines, and remedies were recognized as inadequate, toxic, and addiction prone.
-The term osteopathy was coined by one of the doctors, Andrew Still MD.
-Osteopathy developed as an approach to treatment involving manipulation of the soft tissues and bony framework of the body.
+Back then many of the contemporary treatments, medicines, and remedies were recognized as inadequate, toxic, and addiction prone.
+So osteopathy was developed as an approach to treatment, involving manipulation of the soft tissues.
+Manipulation could then be used to correct and provided a change in the body's function and ability to clear infection, reduce inflammation and, in general, “heal”.
+Allowing people to heal as a whole person.
 This allowed treatment not only of the musculoskeletal system, but also the central nervous system, as well as the underlying organ systems involved in the patient's medical condition.
-Surgery was considered only as a last resort.

 The philosophy: